 Direct answer: Not to MIB directly, but you can provide context to insurance companies through your application.

 MIB doesn’t include applicant explanations in your file—only factual medical and underwriting information.
 However, when you apply for life insurance, you can provide context or explanations through the application or through a broker.
-For example, if your MIB file shows a prior decline, you can explain in your current application that the reason for the decline has since been resolved and why you believe you should now be approved.
+For example, if your MIB file shows a coded health condition (like a previous heart condition), you can explain in your current application that the condition has since been resolved and why you believe you should now be approved at better rates.
 This explanation doesn’t go into MIB, but underwriters see it during their evaluation of your application.

 What if I don’t disclose something on my application that’s in my MIB file?